-This paper presents DistWalk, a versatile, easy-to-use, and open-source toolkit that allows for fine-grained emulation of various workloads, traffic, and access patterns.
-The toolkit is publicly available on GitHub, under a GPLv3 license.
-Dist-Walk focuses on assessing timing behaviors, with an emphasis on end-to-end latency implications within a geo-dislocated infrastructure.
-With a command-line interface, DistWalk can deploy, on real systems (i.e., physical hosts, virtual machines, containers, clusters, etc.), a workload specified in terms of a graph-like sequence of data-driven operations spanning across multiple nodes, triggered by a wide range of available traffic patterns.
+In this paper, we present DistWalk1, a versatile, easy-to-use, and open-source toolkit that allows for fine-grained emulation of various workloads, traffic, and access patterns.
+DistWalk focuses on assessing timing behaviors, with an emphasis on end-to-end latency implications within a geo-dislocated infrastructure.

+With a command-line interface, DistWalk can deploy, on real systems (physical hosts, virtual machines, containers), a workload specified in terms of a graph-like sequence of datadriven operations spanning across multiple nodes, triggered by a wide range of available traffic patterns.
 The individual components of DistWalk can exercise on the underlying system CPU-intensive operations with diverse parallelism, multi-threading, and scheduling configurations, as well as I/O-intensive operations with different data access and synchronization modes, and communicate with each other using different protocols and payload sizes.
 The tool has been developed in the C programming language on the Linux Operating System (OS), exploiting mostly POSIX APIs, alongside some Linux-specific APIs to enhance performance and scalability when possible (as typical in nowadays industrial-grade Cloud services).

-In Section IV, we demonstrate how DistWalk can be used to explore various aspects of system performance and benchmarking from the perspective of a user who has complete control over both the underlying hardware and the low-level details of the software to be deployed.
+In this paper, we demonstrate how DistWalk can be used to explore various aspects of system performance and benchmarking from the perspective of a user who has complete control over both the underlying hardware and the low-level details of the software to be deployed.